Mount Vernon Trail: 20th Century Improvements

+21st Century Improvements

 In 2000, the Metropolitan Washington Airports Authority opened two new bike bridges - one over the ramp from the GW Parkway to the West Entrance Road and the other over the exit from Smith Avenue to the Parkway - and a repaired section of trail across the airport grounds.
-The two bridges cost more than a million dollars, took a year to build and opened in early February of 2000.
+The two bridges cost more than a million dollars, took a year to build and opened in early February 2000.

 In 2003, the Wilkes Street Tunnel Trail, which was constructed between 1980 and 1999 was connected to the on-street portion of the trail at Union Street.

 In 2006, after it was determined that the bridge over the north entrance to National Airport was deteriorating and that the Mount Vernon Trail was a safety concern because of its close proximity to the roadway, the bridge was rebuilt and the trail was realigned and widened in the area.
 That section opened in 2007.

 In June 2009, the trail on the new Woodrow Wilson Bridge opened with a connection to the Mount Vernon Trail and in July 2012, the trail beneath the bridge and approaching it was rebuilt.
 In 2011, the National Park Service rebuilt the Humpback Bridge, which involved changes to the roadway, widening the Mount Vernon Trail, adding a barrier to separate the trail users from the traffic, lowering the grade across the bridge to improve sight distance, and adding a pair of trail tunnels under the bridge for safer passage between the Columbia Island Marina, the Mount Vernon Trail and, in the future, Boundary Channel Drive.
 The trail lane opened on March 18.